mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 When fetching information from an aggregate ID, the returned array consists of one entry for every configuration file which provides that aggregate data keyed by the specific configuration id.
 In the case of the above mappings, this means we have to first loop over the individual configuration data, and *then* over the mapping themselves.

-This is how it's done in the `core`
+You can fetch a list of specific IDs which provide aggregate data by fetching the aggregate ID alone, without specifying a parameter.
+This is how it's done in the `core` action to set up
-action:
+providers:

 ```php
 foreach ($app['engine']->fetch('@providers') as $id) {